Casa Natal del Libertador, Venezuela - Things to Do in Casa Natal del Libertador

 Top Things to Do in Casa Natal del Libertador

-Casa Natal del Libertador Museum
+Casa Natal del Libertador museum

-Plaza Bolívar and Cathedral
+Plaza Bolívar pigeon feeding

 Getting There